THE STORY OF SKYR

 MEET ARTISANS AT WORK IN A FAMILY RUN DAIRY FARM

 Erpsstadir Creamery is a family run dairy farm where honesty and transparency are the foundation of the production.
 On the farm, the milking cows live in the best possible conditions.
 Under the same roof, the farmers diligently produce their products with the aim of opening up new dimensions in the experience of dairy products and at the same time honoring old traditions.
 At the creamery you learn how typical Icelandic skyr is produced and taste skyr and its byproducts from the farm.
 After a delicious lunch at a farm restaurant we have an easy hike to the top of an ancient crater with magnificent views.

-Économusée® is a growing international network with more than 70 member artisans in many different countries, including Iceland.
 Visiting an artisan's workshop in an Économusée allows you to go behind the scenes and actually speak to the people who live, breath, and work in the location you are visiting.
 It opens a window to the lifestyle, economy, history and culture - in essence, it lets you peek into the soul of the community.

-At the farm you meet the farmer, the animals and get a short course on traditional skyr making, after which you should be able to start your own skyr production when you get back home.
+At the farm you meet the farmer, the animals and get a short introduction on traditional skyr making, after which you should be able to start your own skyr production when you get back home.

 Duration: 7 - 8 hours